The Exoneree Network

 While every release and reunion after years of wrongful incarceration is joyous, it is seldom easy.
 There is no existing infrastructure to assist an innocent person who spent decades in prison for a crime they did not commit.
 Therefore, exonerees returning from long-term incarceration back into the community must rebuild from almost nothing.
 No one understands this struggle better than people who have experienced it.

 The Exoneree Network passionately cultivates a thriving and safe community for exonerees and those suffering the traumas of long-term incarceration.
-Dedicated to aiding in their resurgence, we provide members with comprehensive support — from housing assistance and psychological care to financial literacy, technological training, and more.
+Dedicated to aiding their reintegration, we provide members with comprehensive support – from housing assistance and psychological care to financial literacy and technological training.
 We fight for legislative reforms that uplift, restore dignity, and instill hope along the journey to freedom.

 For more information or to book a speaker for your event, please send us an e-mail at en@newenglandinnocence.org.